-Routing via a centralized anchor often results in a longer route.
-The problem is manifested, for example, when accessing a local server or servers of a Content Delivery Network (CDN), or when receiving locally available IP multicast or sending IP multicast packets.
+Routing via a centralized anchor often results in non-optimal routes, thereby increasing the end-to-end delay.
+The problem is manifested, for example, when accessing a nearby server or servers of a Content Delivery Network (CDN), or when receiving locally available IP multicast or sending IP multicast packets.
+(Existing route optimization is only a host-based solution.
+On the other hand, localized routing with PMIPv6 [RFC6705] addresses only a part of the problem where both the MN and the CN are located in the PMIP domain and attached to a MAG, and is not applicable when the CN is outside the PMIP domain or does not behave like an MN.)